alonsoJASL/macrosight/shapeanalysis-singlecell.md

-# Shape analysis: continued ...
+# Shape analysis of a single moving cell
 In this log file, the analysis will be made onto one single cell.
+The work in this log file refers to the script file [`script_singleshape.m`](./script_singleshape.m).
+It loads the main bulk of information from [`initscript`](./initscript.m), and from there the analysis is made.

+This should serve as a previous step to evaluate the notion of moving a cell in frame `t` to the position dictated by the maximum correlation in frame `t+t0`, and use said position as an initialisation of a shape evolution algorithm.
+## Selection of subset and tracks to be analysed
 Inside the `MACROS` dataset, track `2` has been identified as a cell that evolves from frame `t=1` until frame `t=498`.
 This track goes through multiple clumps, as seen when displaying all the clumps that have track `2` in them:
 ```Matlab
 > clumpidcodes(clumpidcodes-fix(clumpidcodes./1000)*1000 ==2)